Mahmoud-Eltohamy/metamorphic_testing_ml/README.md

-# Metamorphic Testing for Validation of ML/DL Models
+# Metamorphic Testing for Validation of ML/DL Models: A case Study Self Driving Cars
 ## The problem
 Find the suitable ways to solve the test Oracle problem [1] in AI/ML/DL software (in a simple way find an approach to an end to end functional testing for AI which considered as a non-testable system).
 ## Introduction
+### The Test Oracle
 In software testing, Test oracle is a mechanism that can tell you whether a program is working correctly or not.
 For the simplest case, an oracle could be a direct comparison of the output of the program with the correct answer.